oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Each compliance policy can be edited to ensure that devices are tested before being allowed access to corporate resources.

 Device Compliance Profiles deployed ensure a strong security posture for the entire Windows 10 and iOS fleet.
-Compliance Policies allow the Agency to ensure that baselines are met prior to access being granted to any corporate applications or data.
+Compliance Policies allow the organisation to ensure that baselines are met prior to access being granted to any corporate applications or data.
 The Windows 10 compliance policy settings include:

 - Device Health – This includes BitLocker status and whether code integrity is enabled.
 - Device Properties – Including a minimum and maximum Operating System version.